Officials: Fire at Coptic church in Cairo kills 41, hurts 14 | Law-Order

 Officials: Fire at Coptic church in Cairo kills 41, hurts 14

-It did not gave a death toll.The Interior Ministry said it received a report on the fire at 9 a.m. local time, and that they found that the blaze broke out in an air conditioner in the buildings second story.The ministry, which oversees police and firefighters, blamed an electrical short-circuit for the fire, which produced huge amounts of smoke.
+I directed all concerned state agencies and institutions to take all necessary measures, and immediately to deal with this accident and its effects.
+Health Minister Khaled Abdel-Ghafar said in a statement that two of the injured were discharged from a hospital while 12 others were still being treated.The Interior Ministry said it received a report on the fire at 9 a.m. local time, and that they found that the blaze broke out in an air conditioner in the buildings second floor.The ministry, which oversees police and firefighters, blamed an electrical short-circuit for the fire, which produced huge amounts of smoke.

 - Country: